facebook/react/docs/docs/common-questions.md

 ### How do I get React to support Internet Explorer 8?

 React requires ES5 JavaScript shims to run in Internet Explorer 8.
-Include the [ES5 Shims](https://github.com/kriskowal/es5-shim) to implement these shims.
+Include the [ES5 Shims and shams](https://github.com/kriskowal/es5-shim) and [console-polyfill)(https://github.com/paulmillr/console-polyfill/) to implement these shims.

 ### Who uses React?